agenosov/sdn_sandbox/ryu_faucet/ryu_indepth_part1.md

 * If at least one app is going to use *WSGIApplication* then WSGIServer is to be launched.

-After all apps are started *ryu-manager* waits for their threads are finished
+After all apps are started *ryu-manager* waits for their threads are finished.

-### Events processing
+### Events processing <a name="events-processing"/>

-* One source of events for RYU apps is *OpenFlow controller* - it transforms into events messages received from switches
+* One source of events for RYU apps is *OpenFlow controller* - it transforms messages received from switches into events

 * Differences between the *set_ev_cls* and *set_ev_handler* decorators:

     1. the former is used to ...**TODO**
     2. the latter is used to ...**TODO**

-### Questions

-* Observers vs handlers of events?
-* Why not to use a static method *AppManager.run_apps*?
-It's more convenient.